 Any Project commissioned by the ETI will be subject to the appropriate ETI terms and conditions, (a summary of which is included in Appendix B), which state that all Arising IP will belong to the ETI.
-(Any necessary licensing from the ETI to the Participants may be discussed if appropriate).
 The Respondent should provide a brief overview of the nature of any anticipated IP Arising from the Project.